 While cooking bone broth, collagen from bones and connective tissue breaks down into another protein called gelatin.

 Gelatin contains important amino acids that support joint health.

-This study also found that glycine reduced daytime sleepiness and improved mental function and memory.
+This study also found that glycine helped reduce daytime sleepiness and improve mental function and memory.